ShinyTrinkets/twofold.ts/README.md

 Python Jupyter Notebooks and React JS.

 Check the **[Similar and comparison](/docs/similar.md) page** for more details.

+TwoFold has absolutely nothing to do with LLMs/ AI.
+TwoFold is **not written by AI**.
+This project is not built with vibe coding.
+TwoFold has an LLM/ AI tag that you can optionally use, because LLMs are text processing machines, and TwoFold deals with text, so it makes sense; but the AI tag is entirely optional.

 TwoFold operates by processing a text file, identifying all LISP/XML-like tags and transforming them into useful outputs.
 It is compatible with XML and HTML documents, but you can customize the tag